//LayerZero

 What are the main risks of using LayerZero?

-The key risks identified for LayerZero are: (1) DVN security depends on application configuration — poorly configured apps can put your funds at risk without you knowing (2) Only 20% of ZRO tokens are circulating, with billions more unlocking through 2027, creating ongoing sell pressure (3) The OFT token standard had a real exploit in September 2025 where $3M was stolen via fake bridge connections (4) The fee switch has not been activated after three votes — ZRO has no revenue accrual mechanism yet (5) LayerZero's pivot to building Zero L1 for institutions could distract from maintaining the core messaging protocol
+The key risks identified for LayerZero are: (1) DVN security depends on application configuration — poorly configured apps can put your funds at risk without you knowing (2) Only ~25% of ZRO tokens are circulating after the March 2026 unlock, with billions more unlocking through 2027, creating ongoing sell pressure (3) The OFT token standard had a real exploit in September 2025 where $3M was stolen via fake bridge connections (4) The fee switch has not been activated after three votes — ZRO has no revenue accrual mechanism yet (5) LayerZero's pivot to building Zero L1 for institutions could distract from maintaining the core messaging protocol

 What is LayerZero's risk score breakdown?